Theater Theatron – The Small Theater with the Big Questions

 Theatron aspires to initiate international projects and act as a bridge to the Western Balkans, where a strong network lies.
 Our goal is to be a relevant voice, tackling critical reflections on contemporary issues that emerge in conversations between Northern and Southern Europe.

-Theatron is committed to making our performances accessible to all.
+Theatron is committed to making our performances accessible to everyone.

-Scenkonsthuset Bastionen in Malmö is an adapted venue with wheelchair-accessible seating and an HWC toilet in the foyer.
+Scenkonsthuset Bastionen in Malmö offers wheelchair-accessible seating and an accessible restroom in the foyer.

-Members: Jasminka Gabretensaye, Erica Righard och Riki Virc.
+Board members: Jasminka Gabretensaye, Erica Righard, and Riki Virc.